Glitchy-loop/E-Commerce-Back-End/README.md

 ## Features :
 - Accepts user auth requests : Login, Register,
-- Uses middleware to authenticate user on login
+- Uses middleware to authenticate if user is logged in,
+- Uses MySQL to store orders, products,

 ## Getting Started
 To get started  you can simply clone this `E-Commerce-Back-End` repository and install dependencies.